Metallica at Twickenham Stadium - tickets, seating plan and more

-The London show will see them play to 50,000 fans as part of the WorldWired Tour.
+They'll play to around 50,000 fans for one of their biggest UK shows to date.

-They kicked off the worldwide tour back in 2016 and have since been playing cities across the globe, including two O2 Arena dates.
+It's part of the world tour which kicked off back in 2016 and visited the O2 Arena for two nights last year.

-Now they'll return for just two UK shows next year with a date also scheduled for Manchester on June 18.
+Their other 2019 gig will take them to Manchester's Etihad Stadium on June 19.

-It's in support of their 10th studio album Hardwired... to Self-Destruct, but fans can expect to hear classic tracks.
+Following a presale earlier this week you can find out how to get general sale tickets below.

 Where can I buy tickets?